arnemart/jsconf2k14/slides.md

 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>
 ---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.
 ```
-> Made to be super simple.
+> Made to be super simple and minimal.
 Well, the concept is simple, using it is
 > aything but.
 Nothing but explicit pointer manipulation, incr/decr.
+> It is so minimal that compilers have been written for it in less than 200B.

 --